Article

 A picture of a willow tree

 There is a chance you might have never seen this type of tree before.
-Now that I showed you, find the willow tree in this image:
+Now that I have shown you, find the willow tree in this image:

 A picture of a willow tree in a forest